-2.5 Laboratory_Tests and Monitoring Levels aboratory Tests: osphenytoin sodium injection (or phenytoin) doses are usually selected to attain therapeutic serum total phenytoin concentrations of 10 to 20 mcg/mL (unbound phenytoin concentrations of 1 to 2 mcg/mL).
-Following fosphenytoin sodium injection administration, it is recommended that phenytoin concentrations not be monitored until conversion to phenytoin is essentially complete.
-This occurs within approximately 2 hours after the end of IV infusion and 4 hours after intramuscular 2 nours after the end of IV influsion and 4 nours after intramuscular (IM) injection.
-Prior to complete conversion, commonly used immuno-analytical techniques, such as TDx[®]/TDxFLxTM (fluorescence polarization) and Emit[®] 2,000 (enzyme multiplied), may significantly overestimate serum phenytoin concentrations because of cross-reactivity with fosphenytoin.
-The error is dependent on serum phenytoin and fosphenytoin concentration (influenced by fosphenytoin sodiur injection dose, route and rate of administration, and time of sampling relative to dosing), and analytical method.
-Chromatographic assay methods accurately quantitate phenytoin concentrations in biologica fluids in the presence of fosphenytoin.
-Prior to complete conversion blood samples for phenytoin monitoring should be collected in tubes containing EDTA as an anticoagulant to minimize ex vivo conversion of fosphenytoin to phenytoin.
-However, even with specific assay, methods, phenytoin concentrations measured before conversion of sphenytoin is complete will not reflect phenytoin concentrations ultimately achieved.
+Laboratory Tests: Fosphenytoin sodium injection (or phenytoin) doses are usually selected to attain therapeutic serum total phenytoin concentrations of 10 to 20 meg/mL (unbound phenytoin concentrations of 10 to 20 meg/mL).
+Following fosphenytoin sodium injection administration, it is recommended that phenytoin concentrations and the meditations of 10 meditation of 10 meditations on the meditation of 10 meditation of 10 meditations on 10 med mended that phenytoin concentrations not be monitored until conversion to phenytoin is essentially complete.
+This occurs within approximately 2 hours after the end of IV infusion and 4 hours after intramuscular (IM) injection.
+Prior to complete conversion, commonly used immunoanalytical techniques, such as TDx®/TDxFLxTM (fluorescence polarization) and Emit® 2,000 (enzyme multiplied), may significantly overestimate serum phenytoin concentrations because of cross-reactivity with fosphenytoin.
+The error is dependent on serum phenytoin and fosphenytoin concentration (influenced by fosphenytoin sodium injection dose, route and rate of administration, and time of sampling relative to dosing), and analytical method.
+Chro and time of sampling relative to dosing), and analytical method.
+Chromatographic assay methods accurately quantitate phenytoin concentrations in biological fluids in the presence of fosphenytoin.
+Prior to complete conversion, blood samples for phenytoin monitoring should be collected in tubes containing EDTA as an anticoagulant to minimize ex vivo conversion of fosphenytoin to phenytoin.
+However, even with specific assay methods, phenytoin concentrations measured before conversion of fosphenytoin is complete will not reflect phenytoin concentrations ultimately achieved.
 Monitoring Levels: Trough levels provide information about clinically effective serum level range and are obtained just prior to the patient's next scheduled dose.
 Peak levels indicate an individual's threshold for emergence of dose-related side effects and are obtained at the time of expected peak concentration.
-Therapeutic effect without clinical signs of toxicity occurs more often with serum total phenytoin concentrations between 10 and 20 mcg/mL (unbound phenytoin concentrations of 1 to 2 mcg/mL) although some mild cases of tonic-clonic (grand mal) epilepsy ma be controlled with lower serum levels of phenytoin.
-In patients with renal or hepatic disease, or in those with hypoalbuminemia, the moni toring of unbound phenytoin concentrations may be more relevant [see Dosage and Administration (2.7)].
-2.6 Parenteral Substitution for Oral Phenytoin Therapy
+Therapeutic effect without clinical signs of toxicity occurs more often with serum total phenytoin concentrations between 10 and tion.
+Therapeutic effect without clinical signs of toxicity occurs more often with serum total phenytoin concentrations between 10 and 20 mcg/mL (unbound phenytoin concentrations of 1 to 2 mcg/mL), although some mild cases of tonic-clonic (grand mal) epilepsy may be controlled with lower serum levels of phenytoin.
+In patients with renal or hepatic disease, or in those with hypoalbuminemia, the monitoring of unbound phenytoin concentrations may be more relevant [see Dosage and Administration (2.7)].

-When treatment with oral phenytoin is not possible, fosphenytoin sodium injection can be substituted for oral phenytoin at the same total daily phenytoin sodium equivalents (PE) dose.
-Phenytoi sodium capsules are approximately 90% bioavailable by the oral route.
+Parenteral Substitution for Oral Phenytoin Therapy When treatment with oral phenytoin is not possible, fosphenytoin sodium injection can be substituted for oral phenytoin at the same total daily phenytoin sodium equivalents (PE) dose.
+Phenytoin sodium capsules are approximately 90% bioavailable by the oral route.
 Phenytoin, derived from administration of fosphenytoin sodium injection, is 100% bioavailable by both the IM and IV routes.
-For this phenytoin sodium therapy.
-The rate of administration for IV fosphenytoin sodium injection should be no greater than 150 mg PE/min in adults and 2 mg PE/kg/min (or 150 mg PE/min, whichever is slower) in pediatric patients.
-In controlled trials, IM fosphenytoin sodiur injection was administered as a single daily dose utilizing either 1 o 2 injection sites.
-Some patients may require more frequent dosing Intramuscular administration of fosphenytoin sodium injection shoul ordinarily not be used in pediatric patients
+For this reason, serum phenytoin concentrations may increase modestly reason, serum phenytoin concentrations may increase modestly when IM or IV fosphenytoin sodium injection is substituted for oral phenytoin sodium therapy.
+The rate of administration for IV fosphenytoin sodium injection should be no greater than 150 mg PE/min in adults and 2 mg PE/kg/min (or 150 mg PE/min, whichever is slower) in adults and 2 mg PE/kg/min (or 150 mg PE/min, whichever is slower) in pediatric patients.
+In controlled trials, IM fosphenytoin sodiur Injection was administered as a single daily dose utilizing either 1 or 2 injection sites.
+Some patients may require more frequent dosing.
+Intramuscular administration of fosphenytoin sodium injection should ordinarily not be used in pediatric patients.

-2.7 Dosing in Patients with Renal or Hepatic Impairment or Hypoal
+Dosing in Patients with Renal or Hepatic Impairment or Hypoalbuminemia Because the fraction of unbound phenytoin (the active metabolite of